Colonoscopy

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

-What is Colonoscopy?
+What is a Colonoscopy?

 A colonoscopy is a diagnostic procedure that visually examines the interior of the colon and rectum using a flexible, camera-equipped tube called a colonoscope.
 This procedure is important for detecting colon polyps, cancers, and other conditions, affecting the large intestine.

-Colonoscopy is recommended as a routine screening tool for colorectal cancer starting at age 45 for people at average risk.
+Colonoscopy is recommended as a routine screening tool in Singapore for colorectal cancer starting at age 45 for people at average risk.
 It can also help diagnose symptoms such as unexplained changes in bowel habits, rectal bleeding, and abdominal pain.
 The procedure not only aids in diagnosis but can also be therapeutic, allowing for the removal of polyps and tissue sampling.

 When Is a Colonoscopy Recommended?